 As for avoiding pollution, I personally leave the sides of busy roads and areas where there is excessive idling such as near junctions and traffic lights.
 I’m also a bit wary about picking in industrial and post-industrial areas due to heavy metals that could be present in the soil.
 If you are going to be frequently picking from an area then please do your homework.
 Graveyards are a funny one too as coffins were once lined with lead – mushroom picking in a graveyard might then be hazardous but according to this study fruits and even leafy greens could be ok.
 But please do you own further research.

-Avoiding round up and other harmful chemicals can be a bit more difficult, you do after time learn what round up smells like.
+Avoiding weed killers like Monsanto’s cancer causing round up and other harmful chemicals can be a bit more difficult, you do after time learn what round up smells like.
 I find it sweet and sickly with a hint of abrasive.
-I’ve also learned that most will use around April time and so this is a time to be extra cautious.
+I’ve also learned that most will use around April-May time, just as everything is growing, and so this is a time to be extra cautious.

 Foraging along the River Avon – my favourite spot in Bristol